PlasmaPy/PlasmaPy/docs/formulary/index.rst

 temperature, although it is technically a unit of energy.

-Most functions expect `astropy.units.Quantity` as input, however some will use the `plasmapy.utils.check_quantity` decorator to automatically cast arguments to Quantities.
+Most functions expect `astropy.units.Quantity` as input, however some will use the `~plasmapy.utils.decorators.validate_quantities` decorator to automatically cast arguments to Quantities with appropriate units.
 If that happens, you will be notified via an `astropy.units.UnitsWarning`.

 Please note that well maintained physical constant data with units and uncertainties can be found in `astropy.constants`.